 Stage 1 Requirements, English 100 or English 100Plus?

-At Eastern, a key component of our mission is an emphasis on communication skills.
-The University Writing Program consists of specific courses and assessment activities especially designed to develop and evaluate your writing skill.
+At Eastern, a key component of our mission is an emphasis on writing.
+The University Writing Program consists of specific courses and assessment activities especially designed to develop and evaluate your writing.
 The first component of this writing program is fulfilled by one of two first-year writing courses–English 100 or English 100Plus.
-Your first task within the program is to choose which course is right for you and support that choice in a written essay.

 Expectations for First-Year Writing

-The goal in first-year writing classes at Eastern is to provide you with a solid set of writing skills and strategies that can serve you throughout college and in the world of work.
-While it is not possible to make all first year students into perfect writers for all situations, we hope that you will leave the course with enough awareness of the nature of successful writing and of your own skills and weaknesses as a writer to be a lifelong learner of writing, able to solve the variety of new writing problems that may arise in your future.
+The goal in first-year writing classes at Eastern is to provide you with a solid set of writing strategies that can serve you throughout college and beyond.
+While it is not possible to make all first year students into perfect writers for all situations, we hope that you will leave the course with enough awareness of the nature of successful writing and of your own strengths and weaknesses as a writer to be a lifelong learner of writing, able to solve the variety of new writing situations that may arise in your life.

 Some students arrive at Eastern much closer to this kind of self-sufficiency than others.
 Your high school curriculum may have heavily emphasized writing as a tool for learning, or you may simply have a strong love for books and language that has given you an edge in the world of writing.
 It may be, however, that you were not required to do much writing in high school, or you may find reading more of a struggle than a pleasure.
 Given the differences in students’ preparation for college-level writing, Eastern’s English department has developed two different first-year courses, both of which are designed to prepare you for a lifetime of writing.